 Snap-On Base - Use a punch to press in on the magazine spring seat where it protrudes into the hole in the magazine floorplate.
 Slide the magazine floorplate toward the front of the magazine, be careful to prevent the forcible ejection of the magazine spring seat and compressed magazine spring.
-Withdraw the magazine spring seat and magazine spring from the magazine body.
-Turn magazine upside down and remove magazine follower.
+Withdraw the magazine spring seat and magazine spring and follower from the magazine body.
 Reassemble in reverse order.